N.Y. Attorney General settles with payday loan companies

-NEW YORK, Sept 30 (Reuters) - New York Attorney General Eric Schneiderman’s office said on Monday it had reached settlements with five companies over charges of violating the state’s usury and licensed lender laws through the collection of so-called payday loans.
+NEW YORK (Reuters) - New York Attorney General Eric Schneiderman’s office said on Monday it had reached settlements with five companies over charges of violating the state’s usury and licensed lender laws through the collection of so-called payday loans.

 New York law limits interest rates for most lenders not licensed by the state to a maximum of 16 percent.
 But payday loans, which are taken out short-term, typically ahead of an employee’s paycheck to be repaid with earnings later received, can have annual rates of 100 percent to 650 percent, or even more, Schneiderman’s office said in a statement.